-In order to make the Local Plan sound and legally compliant, the following modifications are necessary: Remove the entire allocation of 850 homes from the Harwell East Campus.
+In order to make the Local Plan sound and legally compliant, the following modifications are necessary: • Remove the entire allocation of 850 homes from the Harwell East Campus.
 Remove the additional allocation of 150 homes on greenfield land from the North West Harwell Campus (eg reduce the number of houses from 550 to 400).
 Include provision of up to 400 new homes (including the 125 already given outline approval) at the North West Harwell Campus, provided that all development is contained within the perimeter of the Harwell Oxford Campus and is controlled by the Harwell Oxford Campus.
-Reallocate the 850 homes from the Harwell East Campus and the additional 150 houses from the North West Harwell Campus (1,000 houses in total) to other sites already identified by the Vale of White Horse, for example: (a) Valley Park (which has already been assessed as having additional capacity for up to a further 1,200 homes) (b) Didcot A (capacity for 425 houses), or (c) Land West of Steventon (capacity for 350 houses), or (d) Distributed throughout the West Vale in order to encourage and support economic growth and prosperity more equally across the district Or reduce the total SHMA allocation for the District by 1000 houses Remove the North Wessex Downs AONB entirely from the Science Vale "Ringfence" in order to protect it from future speculative development should the Science Vale fall behind in delivery of its housing targets.
+Reallocate the 850 homes from the Harwell East Campus and the additional 150 houses from the North West Harwell Campus (1,000 houses in total) to other sites already identified by the Vale of White Horse, for example: (a) Valley Park (which has already been assessed as having additional capacity for up to a further 1,200 homes) • (b) Didcot A (capacity for 425 houses), or (c) Land West of Steventon (capacity for 350 houses), or (d) Distributed throughout the West Vale in order to encourage and support economic growth and prosperity more equally across the district Or reduce the total SHMA allocation for the District by 1000 houses Remove the North Wessex Downs AONB entirely from the Science Vale "Ringfence" in order to protect it from future speculative development should the Science Vale fall behind in delivery of its housing targets.
 These steps will make the Local Plan compliant with the NPPF paragraphs 115 and 116, and make the Local Plan compliant with the CRoW Act 2000.
 Please note your representation should cover succinctly all the information, evidence and supporting information necessary to support/justify the representation and the suggested modification, as there will not normally be a subsequent opportunity to make further representations based on the original representation at publication stage.
 After this stage, further submissions will be only at the request of the Inspector, based on the matters and issues he/she identifies for examination.

-· · · · · · · · · · · · · · · · · · · 7.
-If your representation is seeking a modification, do you consider it necessary to participate at the oral part of the examination?
+7. If your representation is seeking a modification, do you consider it necessary to participate at the oral part of the examination?

-No , I do not wish to participate at the Yes , I wish to participate at the ^ oral examination oral examination
+$\boldsymbol{No},\, \boldsymbol{I}$ do not wish to participate at the oral examination

+Yes, I wish to participate at the oral examination

-8. If you wish to participate at the be necessary: e oral part of the examination, please out line why you consider t this to termine the most appropriate procedure participate at the oral part of the examinat who Signature: P Dothie Date: 12/12/2014
+8. If you wish to participate at the oral part of the examination, please outline who be necessary: $\hfill\Box$ hy you consider the his to Please note the Inspector will determine the most appropriate procedure to adhave indicated that they wish to participate at the oral part of the examination. opt to hear those who 1 Signature: Date: 15/12/2014

 Name or Organisation :

-3. To which part of the Local Plan does this represent ation relate?
+3. To which part of the Local Plan does 3.
+To which part of the Local Plan does this representation relate?

 Paragraph 2.10 Policy Proposals Map

 4. Do you consider the Local Plan is:

-4.(1) Legally compliant Yes x No
+4.(1) Legally compliant Yes х No

-4 (0) O (D 'I' D

-4.(2) Sound (Positively Prepared, Effective and Justified) Yes No x
+4.(2) Sound (Positively Prepared, Effective and Justified) Yes No х

-4 (3) Complies with the Duty to co- operate Yes X No
+4 (3) Complies with the Duty to cooperate Yes X No

 Please mark as appropriate.

 5. Please give details of why you conside is unsound or fails to comply with the depossible.
-If you wish to support the legal compliant. uty to co-opera ate.
-Please be as pred cise as
+If you wish to support the legal compliant. uty to co-opera ite.
+Please be as pre cise as